Teaching English to Speakers of Other Languages (TESOL)

 Location of Program Offering: Macomb, Quad Cities

-The graduate certificate in Teaching English to Speakers of Other Languages (TESOL) is designed to meet the needs of students desiring to teach English in a variety of settings throughout the world.
+The Department of Educational Studies offers a certificate program in Teaching English to Speakers of Other Languages (TESOL), which is designed to meet the needs of students desiring to teach English in a variety of settings throughout the world.
 Specialized coursework in the certificate program focuses on theories and methodologies of TESOL while providing practical classroom experience.
 The coursework may also be used to satisfy some of the requirements for the Master of Science in Education (M.S.
 Ed.) in Educational and Interdisciplinary Studies for those students admitted into the M.S.
 Ed. program.

 EIS 427G Foundations of Education for Culturally and Linguistically Diverse Populations (3)